Business Intelligence

 Business Intelligence (BI) server components content pane

-You can view detailed information about the selected Business Intelligence (BI) server (like Tableau) component, including metadata specific to the chosen component.
+You can view detailed information about the selected Business Intelligence (BI) server, like Tableau and Power BI server components, including metadata specific to the chosen component.
 For instance, when a report is selected, the content pane shows its associated metadata, where you can clearly understand the data attributes and context.

 The following table identifies the key details available in the content pane for a BI server (like Tableau) component: